-The ATMP limits the annual number of commercial air tours to 73 tours, eliminates the yellow route, and designates the remaining routes along paths similar to what is flown under existing conditions.
-Therefore, visual effects to historic properties are expected to slightly decrease compared to impacts currently occurring because the number of authorized flights under the ATMP will be the same or less than the average number of flights from 2017-2019, and portions of the routes have been consolidated in order to limit audible and visual effects to historic properties.
+The ATMP limits the annual number of commercial air tours to 367 tours and authorizes those tours to fly on substantially the same routes as those that are flown under existing conditions.
+Therefore, visual effects to historic properties are expected to be similar or slightly decrease compared to impacts currently occurring because the number of authorized flights under the ATMP will be the same as the average number of flights from 2017-2019 using substantially the same routes, although portions of the routes flown under existing conditions have been consolidated in order to limit audible and visual effects to historic properties.
 As a result of provisions in the ATMP such as the increase in the minimum altitude of flights, consolidation of route alignments and limits to the time-of-day flights can operate, the undertaking would not introduce visual elements that would alter the characteristics of any historic property that qualifies it for inclusion in the NRHP.